-During its long history, the NAR has been edited by such well-known literary figures as Charles Elio t Norton [pictured at right], James Russell Lowell and Henry Adams.
-Equally prominent people have written for the magazine, among them John Adams, William Cullen Bryant, Andrew Carnegie, Joseph Conrad, Richard Henry Dana, Henry James, William James, Chief Joseph, Abraham Lincoln, Elizabeth Cady Stanton, John Steinbeck, Mark Twain, Daniel Webster, H.G.
+During its long history, the North American Review has been edited by such well-known literary figures as Charles Eliot Norton [pictured at right], James Russell Lowell, and Henry Adams.
+Equally prominent people have written for the magazine, among them: John Adams, William Cullen Bryant, Andrew Carnegie, Joseph Conrad, Richard Henry Dana, Henry James, William James, Chief Joseph, Abraham Lincoln, Elizabeth Cady Stanton, John Steinbeck, Mark Twain, Daniel Webster, H.G.
 Wells, Walt Whitman, and Woodrow Wilson.

 In recent years (since the magazine was purchased by the University of Northern Iowa), its literary contributors have included Lee K. Abbott Jr., Margaret Atwood, Marvin Bell, Vance Bourjaily, Raymond Carver, Eldridge Cleaver, Guy Davenport, Gary Gildner, David Hellerstein, George V. Higgins, Donald Justice, Yosef Komunyakaa, Barry Lopez, Jack Miles, Joyce Carol Oates, David Rabe, Lynne Sharon Schwartz, Anthony Storr, Kurt Vonnegut, and many others.
 During the same period, it has increasingly been cited for the excellence of its visual art, including its full-color covers and interior black and white story illustrations.